KunWang-22/regulation-capacity-data/README.md

 This is the simulation dataset for regulation capacity evaluation of HVAC systems in heterogeneous buildings.

-There are three types of building, i.e., office building, commercial building, hotel.
+There are three types of buildings, i.e., office buildings, commercial buildings, hotels.

-All the building are numbered from 100 to 590 at intervals of 10, thus there are 50 buildings for each building tpye.
+All the buildings are numbered from 100 to 590 at intervals of 10, thus there are 50 buildings for each building tpye.

-## To be complement.